WyattHo/hyperworks-notes/src/general-process.md

 ---

-## The basic of creating boundary conditions
+## The Basic of Creating Boundary Conditions
 1. Right click on the Model Browser > Create > Load Collector
 2. Naming **SPC** for this Load Collector conventionally
 3. Click Model Ribbon > Rigids.
-To create RBE2 for the nodes with the same BC.
+To create RBE2 for the nodes with the same BC
 4. Click Analyze Ribbon > Constraints.
 To assign the BC (SPC) to the independent node of the RBE2.

 <p align="center">